Skip to content

 Custom valueMeanAbsoluteTemperatureDeviation(abs(maxvalue(reg.uniformheatflux_target, T, 2) - integrate(reg.uniformheatflux_target, T, 2)/integrate(reg.uniformheatflux_target, 1.0, 2)) + abs(minvalue(reg.uniformheatflux_target, T, 2) - integrate(reg.uniformheatflux_target, T, 2)/integrate(reg.uniformheatflux_target, 1.0, 2)))/2.0

-Step 6 - Results
+Step 7 - Results

-In the Simulations section, add visualizations to see field output results.
-In a steady state simulation, only one data point is extracted for each custom value output.
-See custom value output data in the Summary.
+In the Simulations section, you can add visualizations to see field output results.
 Some examples are given below.

-• Example image
+• Velocity field visualization: Example image

-• Example image
+• Temperature field visualization: Example image

 References